ddyjis/notes.tonyli.dev/docs/programming-language/typescript/running-esm-in-ts-node.md

   - Running ESM in ts-node
 ---

+# Running ESM in `ts-node`

 In `package.json` set `"type": "module"`.
-This may break the project so remember to delete it when running the project
+This may break the project so remember to delete it when
+running the project

 ```bash